yetanotherco/aligned_layer/docs/guides/0_submitting_proofs.md

     cast wallet new-mnemonic --words 12
     ```

-    It will show you a new mnemonic phrase, and a public-private key pair, similar to the following example:
+    It will show you a new mnemonic phrase and a public-private key pair, similar to the following example:

     ```
     Phrase: